This yummy Grape, Feta, and Pesto Pizza is a simple, yet creative pizza recipe with gourmet toppings! It’s the perfect blend of sweet, salty flavors!

 For this Pesto, Grape, and Feta Pizza, I used a prepared pizza crust (similar to Boboli).
 Although I generally prefer working with dough, the premade crust made this recipe even faster.

 So feel free to use a prepared crust instead of dough, if you’d prefer.

-You’ll place the crust or pizza dough on a pizza pan (I have this one from Target), and then it’s time for the toppings!
+You’ll place the crust or pizza dough on a pizza pan (this is the best pizza pan!), and then it’s time for the toppings.

 A layer of pesto and an optional sprinkle of red pepper flakes are next.
 (The hint of heat from the pepper flakes works great with the sweet flavors of this pizza.)
 Then, you’ll cover the pesto with cheese.
 I used an Italian blend, but mozzarella would work great, too.

 Grapes and red onion come next—those are your sweet flavors—followed by more cheese, and finally, the feta—your salty flavor.
 Blue cheese would be a super delicious substitute for the feta, if you want to experiment.

 Bake your easy pesto pizza until the crust is browned and crisp, and then it’s time to dig in.